raysfire/rayshud/.github/README.md

 Be sure to back up your old hud folder first!
 You never know when something might break, and it's always best to be prepared.

-1. [Click here to download the latest version][download-link].
+1. [Click here to download the latest version](https://github.com/raysfire/rayshud/archive/master.zip).
 This will download `rayshud-master.zip`
 2. Navigate to `C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2\tf\custom`
 3. Extract .zip file contents into the `custom` folder.
 4. Ensure that the final file structure resembles the following: